Previous

 MARCH

 In summer, whales flock to Antarctic waters in astonishing numbers to gorge on Antarctic krill, which flourishes in sea ice.
 Then, much like humans, after spending the summer months fattening up, they are ready to burn off excess fuel come March.
 With species including humpback, orca and minke whales at their most playful, this makes March the best time to enjoy unforgettable encounters with these gentle giants.
 Most expedition ships have left the scene by this time, so you will feel like you have the whole peninsula to yourself.
-You can even opt to fly over the Drake Passage to maximize your time there, or fly one way and sail the other way for a more traditional experience.
+You can even opt to fly over the Drake Passage to maximise your time there, or fly one way and sail the other way for a more traditional experience.
 Read more about why we love late season Antarctica.

 APRIL

 Flock to the magical Azores islands that dot the Atlantic, where you can revel in striking coastal and mountain scenery on guided hikes.
 Discover lake-filled calderas, immerse yourself in culture in charming seaside villages and keep watch for abundant marine wildlife.
 In April the Azores boasts warm weather and sun-filled days, making it the best time to visit.
-Across the sea, Costa Rica is a delight for active adventurers with spectacular marine life and pristine rainforests with colorful plants, birds, monkeys and sloths.
-Hike through tropical rainforests, witness underwater panoramas on snorkeling and scuba diving excursions, and paddle amongst acrobatic dolphins.
+Across the sea, Costa Rica is a delight for active adventurers with spectacular marine life and pristine rainforests with colourful plants, birds, monkeys and sloths.
+Hike through tropical rainforests, witness underwater panoramas on snorkelling and scuba diving excursions, and paddle amongst acrobatic dolphins.
 Experience Costa Rica at the end of the dry season when the crowds have returned home.

 MAY